 For the majority of the time these vehicles are parked within hangars which, despite looking from the outside like a giant, uncomplicated box, house an intricate beehive of complex activity that involves heavy equipment, expensive assets, fire risks and corrosive agents intermingled within a web of metal walkways, complex structures, tanks and different working spaces.

 A key aerospace flooring concern is the effect of chemicals such as Skydrol aviation fluid, which can corrode insufficiently robust finishes.
-Flowcrete Middle East has developed Flowcoat SK, a flooring system tailored specifically to withstand Skydrol, protecting against potentially irreparable damage for an extended period of time while simultaneously providing a colourful, anti-slip surface.
+Flowcrete in the Middle East has developed Flowcoat SK, a flooring system tailored specifically to withstand Skydrol, protecting against potentially irreparable damage for an extended period of time while simultaneously providing a colourful, anti-slip surface.

 Alongside hangars, the aerospace sector encompasses a wide range of different facilities, including assembly zones, paint shops, maintenance buildings, offices and warehouses – all of which require floors tailored to the specific operating conditions of that area.
 Flowcrete in the Middle East’s wide range of industrial floors means that aerospace facility operators can choose the system that maintains a high-performance finish alongside the necessary cure speed, thermal shock resistance, chemical resistance and strength for that environment.